 The Art of Resilience Project

 The "Art of Resilience”, is a joint project with the International Centre for Comparative Criminology (CICC), University of Montreal and the Global Risk Governance, Programme, University of Cape Town.
-Dr. Nick Simpson is a postdoctoral fellow working on the project.

 The aim of the project is to understand how security professionals are responding to disruptive and unanticipated events.
 A key lens for this analysis is exploring how such professionals use the concept of resilience to understand and act across unfamiliar domains which are currently poorly secured - namely the ‘new worlds’ of the Anthropocene and cyberspace.